Montpelier, Ohio: 2000 census

 There were 1,751 households, out of which 33.6% had children under the age of 18 living with them, 48.0% were married couples living together, 11.8% had a female householder with no husband present, and 35.4% were non-families.
 30.2% of all households were made up of individuals, and 15.1% had someone living alone who was 65 years of age or older.
 The average household size was 2.43 and the average family size was 2.99.

 In the village, the population was spread out, with 27.4% under the age of 18, 9.8% from 18 to 24, 27.6% from 25 to 44, 19.0% from 45 to 64, and 16.2% who were 65 years of age or older.
 The median age was 34 years.
 For every 100 females there were 90.2 males.
 For every 100 females age 18 and over, there were 86.2 males.

 The median income for a household in the village was $31,678, and the median income for a family was $41,250.
 Males had a median income of $31,389 versus $21,508 for females.
 The per capita income for the village was $14,791.
 About 4.3% of families and 6.2% of the population were below the poverty line, including 5.2% of those under age 18 and 7.3% of those age 65 or over.

 State highways

 Village government

 Montpelier is a Charter Village with a strong Manager/Village Council form of government.
 The Village Manager is currently Jason Rockey and the Village Mayor is Steve Yagelski.

 The Village of Montpelier also provides citizens with central services such as water, electric, and sewer.
 Montpelier is provided public safety services by a full-time police department and a full-time fire chief, who commands a volunteer fire staff.

+Parks and Recreation

+Montpelier has several parks located around the village that include several amenities such as pavilions, playgrounds, and trails.
+In 1956, the Montpelier Athletic Boosters purchased the land where they established the first Montpelier Municipal Park.
+In 2017, the Village of Montpelier adopted an Active Transportation Plan to expand on existing trails, and to create a network of trails for walking and bicycling.

+The Iron Horse River Trail is a multiple-use trail along the St. Joseph River.
+The trail includes 1 mile of paved accessible trail connecting Montpelier Senior Center to the Williams County Fairgrounds, 1 mile of rustic trail and a 0.75 mile single-track mountain bike trail.
+Funding for the paved trail came from a Transportation Alternatives Program grant through Ohio Department of Transportation (ODOT).
+The trail was dedicated October 26, 2024.